 Since biliopancreatic diversion bariatric surgery has such a high level of malabsorption, it produces the greatest amount of weight loss compared to other procedures.

-Patients can consume larger amounts of food that other procedures that are more restrictive.
+Patients can consume larger amounts of food than other procedures that are more restrictive.

 By following strict guidelines of bariatric programs near me for diet, exercise, and nutritional supplements, patients can see successful, long-term weight loss.